Corrientes, Argentina Fishing Lodges

 What other species can I catch besides dorado?

-Surubí (catfish), pirá pitá, and tararira are regularly caught, especially in backwaters and slower sections of the Iberá and Paraná systems.
+Surubí (two catfish species — pintado and surubí proper), pirá pitá, and tararira are regularly caught, particularly in backwaters and slower sections of the Iberá and Corriente River.
+Pacú are also present in the Paraná system and take flies and lures in warmer months.

 What airports are best for accessing Corrientes?